 Don’t fly the flag when it rains.

 If the forecast calls for inclement weather, you’re not supposed to display the flag — except if it’s an all-weather flag.
-However, most flags these day are made of all-weather, non-absorbent materials like nylon, the American Legion
+However, most flags these day are made of all-weather, non-absorbent materials like nylon, the American Legion states.

 Always fly the American flag above other flags.